openfaas/docs/docs/deployment/kubernetes.md

 brew install faas-cli
 ```

-### Pick `arkade`, `helm` or plain YAML files
+### Install the OpenFaaS chart using `arkade` or `helm`

 There are three recommended ways to install OpenFaaS and you can pick whatever makes sense for you and your team.

-* `arkade install` - arkade installs OpenFaaS to Kubernetes using its official helm chart and is the easiest and quickest way to get up and running.
+1) Helm with `arkade install` - arkade installs OpenFaaS to Kubernetes using its official helm chart and is the easiest and quickest way to get up and running.

-* Helm chart - sane defaults and easy to configure through YAML or CLI flags.
+2) `helm` client - sane defaults and easy to configure through YAML or CLI flags.
 Secure options such as `helm template` or `helm 3` also exist for those working within restrictive environments.

-* Plain YAML files - not recommended for anything beyond testing since the options are generated and hard-coded.
-Tools like Kustomize can offer the ability to custom the files.
+3) With GitOps tooling.
+You can install OpenFaaS and keep it up to date with [Flux](https://github.com/fluxcd/flux) or [ArgoCD](https://argoproj.github.io/argo-cd/).

 Guidelines are also provided for [preparing for production](/architecture/production/) and for [performance testing](/architecture/performance).

-#### A. Deploy with `arkade` (fastest option)
+#### 1) Deploy the Chart with `arkade` (fastest option)

 The `arkade install` command installs OpenFaaS using its official helm chart, but without using `tiller`, a [component which is insecure by default](https://engineering.bitnami.com/articles/running-helm-in-production.html). arkade can also install other important software for OpenFaaS users such as `cert-manager` and `nginx-ingress`.
 It's the easiest and quickest way to get up and running.